 Remove Heavy Makeup

 It’s more important to wash your face after working out than it is to wash your face before working out because sweat, bacteria, and oil will have accumulated on your skin over the course of your workout.
 However, if you’re someone who wears heavy makeup or a full-coverage foundation, I recommend washing your face before your workout as well.
-Use a gentle, non-drying cleanser.
-Then, follow up with an alcohol-free toner and a lightweight, oil-free moisturizer like the Skin Recovery Lotion.
+Use a gentle, non-drying cleanser that will thoroughly remove makeup, like Better than Balm.
+Then, follow up with an alcohol-free toner and a lightweight moisturizer.

 As a general rule of thumb, I say eye makeup and lipstick are fine to wear while working out.
 The same goes for light face makeup.
 If you’re wearing a light foundation, tinted moisturizer, or mineral powder, you may be just fine leaving your skin as is and only cleansing it once you’re done exercising.